Springtail: Systematics and evolution

-Traditionally, the springtails were divided into the orders Arthropleona, Symphypleona, and occasionally also Neelipleona.
+Traditionally, springtails were divided into the orders Arthropleona, Symphypleona, and occasionally also Neelipleona.
 The Arthropleona were divided into two superfamilies, the Entomobryoidea and the Poduroidea.
 However, recent phylogenetic studies show Arthropleona is paraphyletic.
 Thus, the Arthropleona are abolished in modern classifications, and their superfamilies are raised in rank accordingly, being now orders Entomobryomorpha and the Poduromorpha.
 Technically, the Arthropleona are thus a partial junior synonym of the Collembola.